huifu99/Mimic/README.md

 We heavily borrow the code from [CodeTalker](https://github.com/Doubiiu/CodeTalker) and [VOCA](https://github.com/TimoBolkart/voca).
 Thanks for sharing their code.
-Third-party packages are owned by their respective authors and must be used under their respective licenses.
+Our 3D-HDTF dataset is based on [HDTF](https://github.com/MRzzm/HDTF).
+Third-party packages are owned by their respective authors and must be used under their respective licenses. -->

 ## **Citation**